The Science of Stage Fright: What’s Really Going on for Professional Musicians

 There's a rational explanation for the irrational experience you're having.

-This guide will show you the three predictable causes of stage fright so you can finally stop fighting your nerves.
-You'll learn how to work with your body and mind to transform performance pressure into consistent flow - so you can step on stage and play your best every time.
+You'll learn how to begin shifting performance pressure into consistent flow so you can step on stage and play your best every time.

 Here's what you'll take away from this guide: